Important information

 The following limitations and restrictions apply currently.

-Seams in the NAPA surface will split the main shell plate, resulting in multiple shell plates in the imported Hull model.
+Seams in the NAPA surface will split the main shell plate, resulting in multiple shell plates in the integrated Hull model.
 The seams are converted into fixed value relations.
 See Shell Conversion.

 In NAPA, the equivalent of plate is main object.